samuraiexx/proxy/README.md

 # Proxy
-It's a proxy that has Env.URL as target
+It's a proxy that has Env.PROXY_TARGET_URL as target